colinxs/MuJoCo.jl/README.md

 ```
 MuJoCo v2.00 should be installed automatically through Julia Pkg.
 You will need a mjkey.txt license file, and your system should set the environment variable "MUJOCO_KEY_PATH" to be the path to your mjkey.txt file.

-Currently, this package is untested in Windows, or OSX.
+Currently, this package is less on Windows and OSX.

 # Examples
 Temporary examples can be found in test suite.

+# Todo
+Test using @cfunctions to pass Julia code to MuJoCo callback functions
+Test / contemplate using